Public Health Fact Sheet

 What is Salmonella?

-Most types of Salmonella live in the intestinal tracts of animals and birds and are transmitted to humans by contaminated foods, such as beef, poultry, milk, or eggs.
-Salmonella bacteria are also shed in the feces of infected individuals and unless there is proper hand-washing after bowel movements, the bacteria can be spread from contaminated hands to food during preparation.
-Salmonella may also be found in the feces of some pets, especially those with diarrhea, and people can become infected if they do not wash their hands after contact with these feces.
+There are multiple ways to get infected with Salmonella.
+Most types of Salmonella live in the intestinal tracts of animals and birds and are passed to humans by contaminated foods, such as beef, poultry, milk, or eggs.
+Salmonella bacteria is also shed in the feces of infected individuals and can spread to others via contaminated hands to food during preparation.
+Salmonella may also be found in the feces of some pets and people can become infected if they do not wash their hands after contact.

-The germ usually goes away by itself; medication is only given in certain situations.
-If you are a food-handler, or work at or attend a day care you may (need to) be excluded until symptoms are gone and a stool culture is normal.
+Salmonellosis usually resolves on its own.
+Medication is usually not needed, but is given in certain situations.
+If you are a food-handler, or work at or attend a day care, you may need to be excluded until symptoms are gone and a stool culture is normal.

 - Nausea and vomiting